GeoPython-UPD/site/source/index.rst

 .. figure:: img/banner/geo-python-2020.png

-Welcome to Geo-Python, Geol 197 (Special Topics: Geoscience Data Analysis and Modeling techniques) edition!
-(GDAM for short)
+Welcome to Geo-Python, Geol 197 GDAM edition!
 ===========================

 The **Geo-Python** course teaches you the basic concepts of programming and scientific data analysis using the Python programming language in a format that is easy to learn and understand (no previous programming experience required).
 Each lesson is a tutorial with specific topic(s) where the aim is to gain skills and understanding how to solve common data-related tasks using Python.

-For Geol 197 GDAM, I have adapted the Geo-Python course originally offerred at the `Department of Geosciences and Geography <https://www.helsinki.fi/en/faculty-of-science/faculty/geosciences-and-geography>`__ at the University of Helsinki.
+For Geol 197 GDAM, I (JD Dianala) have adapted the Geo-Python course originally offerred at the `Department of Geosciences and Geography <https://www.helsinki.fi/en/faculty-of-science/faculty/geosciences-and-geography>`__ at the University of Helsinki.

 .. admonition:: Open Access!